-Ezrena Marwan is one of the team member of Malaysia Design Archive, a platform that aims to give context to the history of graphic design in Malaysia.
+Ezrena Marwan is one of the founding members of Malaysia Design Archive, a platform that aims to give context to the history of graphic design in Malaysia.
 Through this platform she encourages discourse on the role of graphic design in nation building and national identity.
 She is also the convener of Perempuan Pereka, a collective for women designers in Malaysia & Indonesia, as well as co-founder of Sejarah Wanita, an archive of women’s history.
 Ezrena is a graphic designer passionate about women’s rights, history and design.
 She upholds the 1964 Design Manifesto that calls for “a reversal of consumerism and profit driven priorities in favor of more useful, lasting and democratic forms of communications”.
+Ezrena is currently the Co-Lead of Liberatory Archives and Memory at Whose Knowledge?.

 Simon Soon is a researcher and Senior Lecturer in the Visual Art Department of the Cultural Centre, University of Malaya.
 Simon joined Malaysia Design Archive in 2016.
 He completed a Ph.D. in Art History at the University of Sydney under an Australian Postgraduate Award scholarship.
 His thesis ‘What is Left of Art?’ investigates the spatial-visual cultures at the intersection between left-leaning politicised art movements and the emergent modern publics of Indonesia, Singapore, Thailand and the Philippines from 1950s–1970s.
 His broader areas of interest include comparative modernities in art, urban histories, history of photography and art historiography.
 He has written on various topics related to 20th-century art across Asia and occasionally curates exhibitions, most recently Love Me in My Batik: Modern Batik Art from Malaysia and Beyond.
 He is also co-editor of Narratives of Malaysian Art Vol. 4.
 From 2015–16, he is a participant in the Power Institute’s ‘Ambitious Alignments: New Histories of Southeast Asian Art’, funded by Getty Foundation’s ‘Connecting Art Histories’ initiative.
 He is also an editorial member of SOUTHEAST OF NOW: Directions in Contemporary and Modern Art, a peer-review journal published by NUS Press.